home-assistant/home-assistant.io/source/_components/sensor.speedtest.markdown

 The `speedtest` sensor component uses the [Speedtest.net](https://speedtest.net/) web service to measure network bandwidth performance.

 By default, it will run every hour.
-The user can change the update frequency in the configuration by defining the minute, hour, and day for a speedtest to run.
+The user can change the update frequency in the configuration by defining the minute, hour, and day for a speed test to run.
 For the `server_id` check the list of [available servers](https://www.speedtest.net/speedtest-servers.php).

 To add a Speedtest.net sensor to your installation, add the following to your `configuration.yaml` file: